What is Canary Deployment? When and How To Use It

 What is canary deployment?

-Canary deployment is a software deployment technique where a new feature or version is released to a small subset of users in production prior to releasing it to a larger subset or all the users.
-It is also sometimes termed a phased rollout or incremental release.
-By design it is low-risk, as a new feature is only deployed to a defined subset of users which is a small number to start with.
-It also provides a path to test out a new version on production with minimal harm in case anything goes wrong.
-In this post, we will discuss when and how to use canary deployment and also its benefits and relationship with feature flags.
+Canary deployment is a software deployment technique where a new feature or version is released to a small subset of users in production prior to releasing to a larger subset or all users.
+It’s also sometimes called a phased rollout or incremental release.
+By design, it reduces risk, only exposing new features to defined subsets of users and gradually ramping up from there.
+In addition to reducing the risk of accidentally releasing buggy code, it provides a path to test out a new version of a feature in production to see how users respond.
+In this post, we will discuss when and how to use canary deployment and also benefits and relationship with feature flags.
 Let’s get rolling!

 canary deployment